-COMPENSATION ELEMENTS AND FISCAL YEAR 2012 AMOUNTS
+COMPENSATION ELEMENTS AND FISCAL YEAR 2013 AMOUNTS

-As discussed previously, given our focus on returning to profitability, we have temporarily suspended our NEO incentive plans and, out of our three core compensation components (salary, annual incentive, and equity awards), our executives currently only receive salary, at levels unchanged since early 2011.
-The Committee has not yet determined whether to set targets under the EIP for fiscal 2013.
-However, as we begin our return to profitability, our Committee expects to use our traditional compensation program (including the EIP and annual equity grants) as a starting point for its consideration of how best to compensate and motivate our executives based on a pay-for-performance model going forward.
+As discussed previously, given our focus on returning to profitability, our incentive plans were suspended during fiscal 2011, 2012, and 2013 and, during 2013, out of our three core compensation components (salary, annual incentive, and equity awards), our executives only received salary, at levels unchanged since early 2011.
+As we begin our return to profitability, our Committee expects to use our historical compensation program (including the EIP and annual equity grants) as a starting point for its consideration of how best to compensate and motivate our executives based on a pay-for-performance model going forward.
+To that end, the Committee has established targets under our EIP for 2014, but has not yet made any decision regarding long-term equity incentive awards.

+Base Salary

-Base Salary Our primary objective with respect to the base salary levels of our executive officers is to provide sufficient fixed cash income to retain and attract these experienced and valuable executives in a competitive market for executive talent.
+Our primary objective with respect to the base salary levels of our executive officers is to provide sufficient fixed cash income to retain and attract these experienced and valuable executives in a competitive market for executive talent.
 The base salaries of our executive officers are reviewed and adjusted (if appropriate) annually to reflect, among other things, economic conditions, base salaries for comparable positions from a review of market data discussed previously, the tenure of the officers, and the base salaries of the officers relative to one another.

-Our named executive officers received no salary increase during 2012.
+Our named executive officers received no salary increase during 2013.
 Decisions regarding individual salary levels have historically been based upon a review of multiple criteria (as noted above).

-Name FY 2011 Salary FY 2012 Salary % Increase over 2011
+Name FY 2012 FY 2013 % Increase

+Salary Salary over 2012

-Mr. Pearson \$ 514,712 \$ 514,712 0%
+Mr. Pearson \$ 515,000 \$ 515,000 0%

-Mr. Stauffer 345,719 345,719 0%
+Mr. Stauffer 346,125 346,125 0%

-Mr. Rose 274,997 274,997 0%
+Mr. Rose 275,000 275,000 0%

-Mr. Buchler 247,062 247,062 0%
+Mr. Buchler 247,200 247,200 0%

 AVERAGE 0%